-1.6 This SPD will be a material consideration when assessing planning applications or appeals and will be reviewed and updated periodically as necessary.
+2.6 This SPD will be is a material consideration when assessing planning applications or appeals for any net new dwelling(s) and will be reviewed and updated periodically as necessary.
 The information contained within the SPD will also provide useful advice to developers and consultants when preparing planning applications to ensure that their development fully considers the water environment and how it should be managed.